U.S. nears sanctions phase in Airbus trade spat

-WASHINGTON, March 28 (Reuters) - The United States is expected to ratchet up pressure on the European Union to end subsidies for Airbus by moving at the World Trade Organization toward retaliation on European goods, an industry official and other sources said.
+WASHINGTON (Reuters) - The United States is expected to ratchet up pressure on the European Union to end subsidies for Airbus EAD.PA by moving at the World Trade Organization toward retaliation on European goods, an industry official and other sources said.

 “I‘m hearing that the USTR will take the next step soon,” an industry official said, referring to the WTO process for obtaining permission to retaliate, referring to the office of the U.S. Trade Representative.